 Don’t get me wrong – the developers have done a great job of giving everyone a personality and making all the conversations different, interesting and thoughtful – but I just wanted to get back to slaying the Titans and the town sequences would sometimes take about 45-60 minutes to get through if you try and talk to and interact with everyone you have the option to.
 Also, you can still buy/refine/upgrade your weapons, buy horses, and replay older missions as well as spend your earned ‘points’.
 As you complete the game and get decent ranks, you will obtain ‘points’ which can be used to either upgrade the towers or train your individual cadet members (or yourself).
 The town becomes very big with a lot of things to see and do as you progress throughout the game – I just wish the emphasis on the friendship bonding wasn’t there as I’m a sucker for trophies so I know I have to do it, but I just want to kill things!

 In terms of longevity and trophies though – Attack on Titan 2 will keep you busy for many, many hours with all of the trophies required for the platinum.
 Not only that, but you also unlock scout missions early on which consists of two – five missions one after another where you must complete certain objectives.
-There is a new competitive mode that allows you to face off against other human players online and you can even work in co-op in Freeplay and within the above scout missions.
-Upon completion of the main story, you will also unlock a NG+ mode, like the original, which is the same but at a much harder difficulty.
+There is a new competitive mode that allows you to face off against other human players online and you can even work together in Freeplay and within the above scout missions within a co-operative mode.
+Upon completion of the main story, you will also unlock NG+ mode, like the original, which is the same but at a much harder difficulty.
 I probably won’t get the platinum for this game, just like the original, as I don’t have the time to put into it – maybe one day though.

 The sound design is great – bar the issue with the hints and tips being delivered in Japanese.
 The music is back and better than ever, building up the suspense and the atmosphere of the event whilst the sound effects themselves all sound meaty and spot on.
 There is nothing like hearing the wind blow through your cape as you line up the perfect angle – then thrust yourself forward and deliver a single swipe of your sword which satisfyingly slices through the Titans flesh and begins the death of the creature of destruction.